lepisma/lepisma.github.io/_posts/2016-08-25-evidence-abuse.md

 by these issues (though I disagree).
 But, boy! you will be sorry then because no one will be able to question the conspiracy of silence when it hits you.

-First, look for evidences and the acceptance they receive in the content you got.
+First, look for evidence and the acceptance it receives in the content you got.
 Second, see if the 'science' overwhelms you to a point where you risk accepting it as granted.
 Third, check if somebody is sneaking a leash over how you are going to analyze contents.

-More than abuses to evidences, these are abuses to our sanity and intellect as a population.
+More than abuses to evidence, these are abuses to our sanity and intellect as a population.
 Even if melatonin saves you from cancer, even if microwave oven gives you cancer or even when the cult fictions are the ultimate facts, the point stays.
 Final verdict can't be used to prove the righteousness